publishpress/publishpress-series/readme.txt

 == Changelog ==

+= 2.1.1 =
+This is a recommended upgrade to fix a major bug listed below.

+*Major Fixes*

+* fixed a bug that occured when comments were added to a post that was part of a series.
+When a comment was made the post would lose all series information.

+*Minor Fixes*
+* a typo on the Organize Series Options page.

 = 2.1 =
 Organize Series version 2.1 is a significant update that introduces some new features and fixes many bugs introduced with many of the more recent WordPress updates.
 Notice that this version *requires* WordPress 2.8.
 I decided that it's becoming too time-consuming to keep making Organize Series backwards compatible.